VijayNandakumarkumar/Personal-site/README.md

 # Personal-site
-This is my personal website, using Vanilla, Sass, Webpack, Ejs, Gulp.
+This is my personal website, using Vanilla, ES6, Sass, Webpack, Ejs, Gulp.
+Have a look at it at [thevijay.dev](https://thevijay.dev/).